jbrunton/jbrunton.com/_posts/2025-02-23-our-work-is-too-important-to-take-seriously.md

   - group dynamics
 ---

-# The importance of good humour

 This quote, suggested as a motto for setting the atmosphere for effective feedback by the authors of *What Did You Say?
-The Art of Giving and Receiving Feedback*, has stayed with me:
+The Art of Giving and Receiving Feedback*, has stayed with me.

 > Our work is too important to take seriously.

-Why?
+How can this be?
 Surely the seriousness of our work should reflect the importance we attach to it?

+# The importance of good humour

 Clearly the authors anticipated the concept of psychological safety (though at the time this book was first published I believe the concept, though known, was yet to be popularised in management theory).